Our commitment to privacy

 Cookies and Similar Technologies

 You can refuse or delete cookies.
 Most browsers and mobile devices offer their own settings to manage cookies.
-If you refuse a cookie when on Fidelity Charitable websites, or if you delete cookies, you may experience some inconvenience in your use of Fidelity Charitable websites.
+If you refuse a cookie when on Fidelity Charitable websites, or if you delete cookies from your device, you may experience some inconvenience in your use of Fidelity Charitable websites.
 For example, you may not be able to sign in and access your account, or we may not be able to recognize you, your device or your online preferences.

 Advertising on Non-Fidelity Charitable websites

-Connecting with Fidelity Charitable on social media sites
+Connecting with Fidelity Charitable on social media platforms

 Fidelity Charitable Mobile app